sebastian-colomar/aws/README.md

-# How to set up a Kubernetes or Swarm cluster in AWS
+# How to set up a Kubernetes cluster in AWS

 Download the repository in a terminal with AWS credentials already configured:
 ```bash